tingerrr/anti-matter/docs/manual.typ

     ```

     == Page header
-    `anti-matter` uses the page header to step it's own counters.
+    `anti-matter` uses the page header to step its own counters.
 If you want to adjust the page
     header sometime after the `anti-matter` show rule, you have to add `step()` before it.
     ```typst
     #import "@preview/hydra:0.2.0": hydra